 Structural Water Damage

 Structural damage affects the core of your home, such as the roof and load-bearing walls.
 Leaning windows and door frames often signal structural weakness in a home or business.
 Floods weaken the structure by stressing metal fasteners and load-bearing beams, possibly causing them to buckle.
-Water damage contractors can tell you the extent of structural damage to the home or business through a water damage inspection.
+Water damage contractors can tell you the extent of structural damage to the home or business during a water damage inspection.

 Exterior Water Damage

-Water damage in Gainesville, FL to the exterior of a building can be caused by improper landscape drainage or if the gutters don’t carry runoff water away from the home or business.
+Water damage to the exterior of a building can be caused by improper landscape drainage or if the gutters don’t carry runoff water away from the home or business.
 Water that pools next to your home or business can seep inside, causing more damage.
 Also, a roof with damaged flashing and/or cracked, curled, or missing shingles is at risk for leaking, causing water damage to the interior.

 Interior Water Damage

 The interior can receive water damage from structural or exterior issues along with internal water leaks.
 Nearly any part of the interior could be affected by water damage depending on the source of the water leak.
-Leaking plumbing, shower pans and water lines can affect the interior walls, flooring and crawl spaces that you don’t typically see, while water leaks from appliances, showers, toilets, and around roofs, windows and doors often affect floors, ceilings and outer walls.
+Leaking plumbing, shower pans, and water lines can affect the interior walls, flooring and crawl spaces that you don’t typically see, while water leaks from appliances, showers, toilets, and around roofs, windows and doors often affect floors, ceilings and outer walls.

 What To Do If You Find Water or Flood Damage